Neptune Blog

 • EC2InstanceProfileForImageBuilderECRContainerBuilds

-Selecting policies | Source: Author
+Setting up the policies for the new user. | Source: Author

-Download and save user credentials
+Download and save user credentials.

-Download and save user credentials | Source: Author
+Download and save user credentials. | Source: Author

 Steps for creating S3 bucket